w3f/polkadot-wiki/docs/learn-faq.md

 by the theoretical limits of the peer-to-peer networks of the validators.
 Since there is no forced time between blocks due to Proof-of-Work and the only overhead on validators is to validate state transitions, the block times should be quite fast.
 Two or three seconds may not be unreasonable after optimizations  However, the specific block time will probably begin at a rate similar to Kusama.
+It also may potentially be longer (up to 10 - 15 seconds) due to the constraint of networking all parachain data.

 ### What is the token inflation rate?